rescript-react-native/webview/README.md

 _iOS only_

-Specifies how quickly the scroll view should decelerate once the user lifts their finger.
+Specifies how quickly the scroll view should decelerate once the user lifts their finger, defaults to `DecelerationRate.fast`.
 Refer to [`DecelerationRate.t`](#decelerationratet) for all valid values.

 #### `directionalLockEnabled: bool`